How to Apply

-Through our 50 State Initiative, ProPublica’s Local Reporting Network is working to support accountability reporting projects in every state by the end of 2029.
-Through the program, we pay the salary (up to $75,000) and a stipend for benefits for reporters at news organizations across the country so they can spend a year working on an accountability journalism project of importance to their communities.
+• Through our 50 State Initiative, ProPublica’s Local Reporting Network is working to support accountability reporting projects in every state by the end of 2029.
+We will be selecting 10 projects a year, for five years, to participate.
+We will reimburse the news organization for the salary of the selected reporter (up to $75,000 plus a benefits stipend) so they can spend a year working full time on an accountability journalism project of importance to their communities.

-- To hear more about future applications rounds, please sign up for our newsletter.
+• To hear more about future application rounds, please sign up for our newsletter or follow ProPublica on social media.

 When we evaluate proposals for the Local Reporting Network, we’re looking for accountability stories that need to be told in particular regions, that would benefit from our support and that have a clear plan to achieve success.
 Here are questions that we ask of each project: